 Whilst Davis, has business to deal with first, a fight with Taylor could be hugely lucrative especially if the Scot was to travel to the US to face Davis.

-“Tank”, who plies his trade under the Mayweather Promotions banner would carry the speed up from super featherweight, although Taylor could use his natural size advantage to negate Davis.
-A potentially intriguing matchup.
+“Tank”, who plies his trade under the Mayweather Promotions banner would carry the speed up from super featherweight, although Taylor could use his natural size advantage to negate Davis, who would be forced to climb another two weight classes.
+Nevertheless, a potentially intriguing matchup.

 At Super-Lightweight there appears to be a sparse pool of talent, with Taylor, Prograis and Ramirez seemingly out on their own, whilst the others are forced to chase the pack.
 Nevertheless, Newcastle’s Lewis Ritson (20-1) could provide the perfect domestic dance partner, if he is unable to secure the Ramirez bout.